martin-marx/caspar_health/README.md

 ## Instructions for starting up the solution
 ### Notes
 * I use Ubuntu.
 There might be issues during the startup of the solution on other operating systems.
 Also I didn't prepare any instructions for Windows
 * Unfortunately, I didn't find ways to do some things and got tired.
-In order to run everything a couple of manual actions are required.
+In order to run everything a couple of manual actions are required
-* Please make sure you installed Git lfs to download Java dependencies for PySpark job.
-You can find commands to install dependencies [here](mac_prepare_env.sh) and [here](prepare_env.sh)
 * I've built the DBT pipeline pretending that it's a columnar database and kind of "real" analytical system

 ### Instructions